 As the Company has no commercial production or source of operating cash flow at this time, income is often variable from period to period.
-For the nine months ended September 30, 2022, income decreased primarily as a result of reductions in gain on sale of equipment and gain on marketable equity securities as well as fluctuations in currency exchange rates which resulted in increased foreign currency losses.
-The decrease in income was partially offset by increases in interest income due to an increase in interest rates.
+For the three months ended March 31, 2023, income increased over the prior year primarily as a result of an increase in interest income due to an increase in interest rates partially offset by a decrease in foreign exchange gain.